 As you head to the Prairie Creek visitor center, keep your eyes open for herds of elk.
 You can pull over and watch them for a while along with other tourists.
 Continue to the visitor center where you will find several different hikes you can take.
 There are easy hikes for the kids.

 Hiking at Redwood National Park

 Upon entering Yosemite National Park you’re immediately awestruck with the beauty and majesty of the scene.
 It’s absolutely breathtaking and the memory still gives me chills so I know that it will impress your kids!

-Crater Lake is fed only by rain and snow which is what helps to maintain its deep blue colour and makes it one of the best locations for photography in Southern Oregon.
+Crater Lake is fed only by rain and snow which is what helps to maintain its deep blue color and makes it one of the best locations for photography in Southern Oregon.